SwethaMagesh/SwethaMagesh/README.md

 - 🤔 I’m looking forward to
 -->
 - 👋 Hello folks! **Swetha Magesh** here!!
 (Bored of Lockdown :<)
+- 😵 Working on [Map and Graph based project](https://github.com/SwethaMagesh/FinalYearProject) related to logistics.
-- ✨ Studying [Azure Cloud Fundamentals](https://github.com/SwethaMagesh/Azure-Fundamentals-Notes) for Summer Intern at Microsoft IGD
+- ✨ Studied [Azure Cloud Fundamentals](https://github.com/SwethaMagesh/Azure-Fundamentals-Notes) and worked on it as Summer Intern at Microsoft IGD
 - 🔭 I have recently worked on a bunch of  ***ML projects - RNN, [CNN](https://github.com/SwethaMagesh/Weed_classification_ML), [Reinforcement](https://github.com/SwethaMagesh/Dots_And_Boxes_RL) , a [traditional DBMS project](https://github.com/SwethaMagesh/illumine)*** and [***Social Network Analysis and Graph Visualisation***](https://github.com/SwethaMagesh/Visualize-Twitter-Hashtags)
 - 🤔 I’m looking forward to strengthening my basics and do competitive programming
 - ✨ If I HAD MORE TIME, I would start React, GoLang and some serious Competitive programming